motional/nuplan-devkit/README.md

     <missing>       -   Sensor data will be added in the future
 ~/nuplan/exp        -   The experiment and cache folder.
 Must have read and write access.
 ```
-If you want to use another folder, specify the `data_root` parameter of the NuPlanDB class (see tutorial).
+If you want to use another folder, you can set the corresponding [environment variable](https://github.com/motional/nuplan-devkit/blob/master/docs/installation.md) or specify the `data_root` parameter of the NuPlanDB class (see tutorial).

 ## Getting started
 Please follow these steps to make yourself familiar with the nuScenes dataset: